Opportunities

 WORKING CONDITIONS/PHYSICAL REQUIREMENTS:

 This position requires a pre-employment drug screening and criminal background check.
-Applicants are advised that as a Drug Free Workplace, use of medical or recreational marijuana is prohibited and will disqualify a candidate from employment.
+Applicants are advised that in a Drug-Free Workplace, the use of medical or recreational marijuana is prohibited and will disqualify a candidate from employment.

 Law Student Internship